 Boston University offers many services and resources for Summer Term students.
 Following are a few things you'll want to explore while you're here.

-There are 17 libraries on campus, holding 2.2 million volumes and more than 30,698 periodicals.
+There are 23 libraries on campus, holding 2.4 million physical volumes and more than 45,000 current unique serials titles, and 77,000 media titles.
 Mugar Memorial Library is the primary library for study, teaching, and research in the humanities and social sciences for Boston University.

 Mugar Memorial Library